Mifepristone: Who is Judge Matthew Kacsmaryk and why was the abortion pill case in his court?

 Why did Kacsmaryk want to delay publicizing the abortion pill hearing?

-A number of media companies, including Gannett, which publishes USA TODAY, filed an objection with the court.
+A number of media companies, including Gannett, which publishes USA TODAY, filed an objection with the court Monday.

 "Across the ideological spectrum, the public is intensely interested in this case," the letter read.
 "The court’s delayed docketing of notice of Wednesday's hearing, and its request to the parties and their counsel not to disclose the hearing schedule publicly, harm everyone, including those who support the plaintiffs’ position and those who support the defendants' position."